Sustainability at Bidfood

 Fair pay

-89% of our employees are paid above Living Wage Foundation (LWF) rates.
+88.6% of our employees are paid above Living Wage Foundation (LWF) rates; this recent percentage decrease reflects the new higher living wage rate as of October 2024.
 Our employee data shows that employees whose pay falls below this threshold have their pay significantly boosted by variable pay which is excluded from LWF calculations.
 We assess pay against LWF requirements annually and aim to put a plan in place to bridge the gap between employee pay and LWF rates.

 Rewarding responsible leadership